 The SMART Approaches help Auckland to be better connected to the rest of New Zealand and the world.
 They are in line with global developments and safely enable the growth of Auckland Airport, which is vital to New Zealand’s economy.

-With more than 420 flights every day, Auckland Airport connects Auckland to the rest of New Zealand and the world.
-These satellite-guided flight paths will help grow travel, trade and tourism in an environmentally friendly and socially responsible manner.
+Auckland Airport already connects Auckland to the rest of New Zealand and the world through more than 420 flights every day.
+The aim of this trial is to help the aviation industry to grow travel, trade and tourism in an environmentally friendly and socially responsible manner.